glazed-elite-developers/apey-eye/readme.md

 In framework there are models that represents both roles and users and allow to make a connection between users and which roles are related to them in the system.

-By default, there are an hierarchical schema for roles that allow an user to access resources that are limited to other roles that are directly or indirectly related with user's role and have also an lower hierarchical level.
+By default, there are an hierarchical schema for roles that allows an user to access resources that are limited to other roles that are directly or indirectly related with user's role and have also an lower hierarchical level.

 **Exemple:**